gooofy/aqb/help/RefCore.md

     LINE INPUT [ ";" ] [ stringLiteral ";" ] expDesignator

-request a STRING keyboard entry from a program user.
+request a STRING keyboard entry from a program user

 ## LINE INPUT\#